julzaza/wildwitchherbs/_posts/2025-12-04-twelve-nights-witchcraft.md

   "keywords": "Twelve nights folklore, Yuletide witchcraft, Perchta, European solstice magic, winter rituals, Christmas to Epiphany traditions"
 ---

-# The Twelve Nights: Old European Witchcraft Between Christmas and Epiphany

 The solstice sun returns only by a thread.
 And in the dim days that follow,
 twelve nights unfold—